Documenting Migrants: An Interview with Charles D. Thompson

 Why do you like working on documentaries?
 What are the limits of the form?

 My first inclination in going to college was that I wanted to be an art major.
 I am visually oriented.
 I like the fine arts, but I also have this political, socially concerned side along with my interest in farming.
 Making documentaries was a way to nurture some of that artistic side.
 Even more important, I felt that, especially for the farm workers and the people of Guatemala, I hadn’t reached them with my written work.
-My writing had reached academic audiences and, to some extent, popular audiences in the U. S., but I hadn’t made something that could be viewable, or understandable, in two languages.
+My writing had reached academic audiences and, to some extent, popular audiences in the United States, but I hadn’t made something that could be viewable, or understandable, in two languages.
 Then I started thinking, “If you could do a film in two languages simultaneously then you could have farmers and farm workers in the audience at the same time.”
 Or, later, “Well, you can have these advocates at El Sol who are living in Florida and these retirees or whoever they are who don’t speak Spanish in the same room with the Jacaltecas who don’t speak English and they all see the same story.”
 Indeed those things did happen with both documentaries, and it has been the medium through which to reach the most diverse audience—in terms of education, language, orientation.

 Sometimes I find making documentary films frustrating because they can only be so long and so deep.
 They can’t go into issues and explain things nearly as well as you want to.
 So you are cutting things that you love all the time.
 In a book, or even an article, you can go in depth, explaining the violence in Guatemala, for example.
 In Brother Towns, we had to brush through that so fast that every time I do a Q & A people ask “What happened?
 What happened with the violence?”
 So, that is just a reality of that medium, giving up some depth in order to reach broader audiences.

 How did you find the subjects of The Guestworker and Brother Towns and form relationships with them?